 The Audi Q7 has been a hit in Britain since launching in 2007, and the current version - heavily facelifted last year - retains plenty of what has made this car such a success story for the Audi brand.

 It’s priced similarly to the Volvo XC90, but while the Volvo majors on comfort, the Audi is pitched as being a sportier affair, and that tells not just in the way it looks inside and out, but also in the way this seven-seat SUV drives.

 It’s strong on tech, and for infotainment lovers the Audi is a top choice.
 Touchscreen everything isn’t for all, but there’s little denying that the Q7’s new dual-screen setup with haptic feedback, combined with the ever impressive virtual cockpit display isn’t one of the sharpest looking and slickest infotainment setups out there.

-A huge line-up consisting of four trim lines, compares with an engine range that’s strictly 3.0-litres and six-cylinders, with two diesel options available alongside a petrol.
-Two plug-in hybrid versions of the Q7 are coming though, and for performance buyers there’s the 4.0-litre V8 powered SQ7, with 429bhp.
+A huge line-up consisting of four trim lines, compares with a combustion engine range that’s strictly 3.0-litres and six-cylinders, with two diesel options and a single petrol unit.
+A 3.0-litre petrol plug-in hybrid is available with either 376bhp or 456bhp, while there’s also the 4.0-litre V8 powered SQ7 with 500bhp to satisfy performance enthusiasts.